Non-minimal flavour violation in $A_4\times SU(5)$ SUSY GUTs with smuon assisted dark matter: Non-Minimal Flavour Violation in SUSY GUTs

 \subsection{The $A_4\times SU(5)$ model}

 In addition to the $SU(5)$ grand unification, we impose an $A_4$ (alternating group of order 4) flavour symmetry on the model under consideration.
-To this end, we unify the three families of $F = {\bf \bar{5}} = (d^c, L)$ into the triplet of $A_4$ leading to a unified soft mass parameter $m_F$ for the three generations.
+To this end, we unify the three families of $F = {\bf \bar{5}} = (d^c, L)$ into the triplet of $A_4$ leading to a unified soft mass parameter $m_F$ for the three generations\footnote{In principle, any group that admits triplet representations can give degenerate soft masses here.}.
 The three families of $T_i = {\bf 10}_i = (Q, u^c, e^c)_i$ are singlets of $A_4$, which means that the three generations may have independent soft mass parameters $m_{T_1}$, $m_{T_2}$, $m_{T_3}$ \cite{Callen:2012kd, Antusch:2013wn, Cooper:2012wf, Cooper:2010ik, Bjorkeroth:2015ora}.

-Through breaking the discrete symmetry, we can induce flavour violation in our soft parameters.
-We then express this primordial flavour violation as the matrices $M^2_T$, $M^2_F$, $A_{FT}$, and $A_{TT}$ analogously to Eq.\ \eqref{Eq:Full_MSSM_soft_matrices} in the flavour basis of $A_4$, that is, before rotation to the SCKM:
+Through breaking the discrete symmetry just below the GUT scale, we can induce flavour violation in our soft parameters.
+We express this primordial flavour violation as the matrices $M^2_T$, $M^2_F$, $A_{FT}$, and $A_{TT}$ analogously to Eq.\ \eqref{Eq:Full_MSSM_soft_matrices} in the flavour basis of $A_4$, that is, before rotation to the SCKM:

-Note that the breaking of $A_4$ around the GUT scale enforces off-diagonal elements of matrices in Eq.\ \eqref{Eq:SU(5)_dimensionful_NMFV_matrices} to be smaller than diagonal entries, providing a theoretical motivation for small-but-non-zero flavour violation in such a class of models. $SU(5)$ gives the following relationships between the dimensionless NMFV parameters in the basis before rotation to the SCKM (as denoted by the subscript `0'):
+Note that the breaking of $A_4$ enforces off-diagonal elements of the $M_T^2$ and $A_{FT}$ matrices in Eq.\ \eqref{Eq:SU(5)_dimensionful_NMFV_matrices} to be smaller than diagonal entries, and we also assume that off-diagonal elements in the other matrices are small\footnote{This assumption becomes inevitable when one considers an additional U(1) symmetry as per Ref. \cite{A4SU5}, which is required for the Froggatt-Nielsen mechanism and to supply correct flavon vev alignment.}.
+This provides a theoretical motivation for small-but-non-zero flavour violation in such a class of models. $SU(5)$ gives the following relationships between the dimensionless NMFV parameters in the basis before rotation to the SCKM (as denoted by the subscript `0'):

 These four matrices parameterise the flavour violation in the $A_4\times SU(5)$ setup studied here.
 Note that $\deltat$, $\deltaf$ and $\deltatt$ are necessarily symmetric whereas $\deltaft$ is not (see Eqs.\ \eqref{Eqn:SU(5)_soft_breaking_Lagrangian} and \eqref{Eq:SU(5)_dimensionful_NMFV_matrices}) leading to a total of 15 NMFV parameters at the GUT scale.